 The good news: all editions run on the same codebase and infrastructure.
 If you outgrow Limited Edition, you can upgrade to Mid-Market without re-implementing.
 Your data, customizations, and integrations carry over.

 User licensing is where many companies get surprised on pricing.
-NetSuite offers several license types at different price points, and choosing the right mix matters.
+NetSuite full-user licenses cost $129-$199 per user per month as of 2026 pricing, but the right license mix can cut that by 30-50%.
+NetSuite offers several license types at different price points, and choosing the right mix matters more than most companies realize upfront.

 Full user licenses ($129-199/month) give complete access to whatever modules you've licensed.
 These users can create, edit, and view records, run reports, and access dashboards.
 This is what most employees who work in NetSuite daily will need — your finance team, operations staff, sales reps using CRM.
 Note: Oracle raised the base full-user license from $99 to $129/month — a roughly 30% increase that caught many existing customers off guard during renewals.